sanchezrey1/CSCI441_Group04_WelderContinuitySystem/docs/project_readme.md

 - Any new qualifications you insert will automatically appear on the dashboard on next refresh

 ### Rachel (Welder Records)
+4/23/2026 - added basic functionality for Add Welder, more edits to come
 - Dashboard reads from `welders`, `qualifications`, `processes`, and `codes` tables using the shared `db/myapp.db`
 - Make sure new welders are inserted with `employment_status = 'Active'` — the dashboard filters out inactive welders
 - The demo seed data in `dashboard.py` uses `INSERT OR IGNORE` so it won't conflict with real records you add